 Ductless Mini-Split AC Systems Are the Best Choice for Older Homes

-The advent and increasing popularity of ductless mini-split AC systems has totally changed the face of home cooling.
+The advent and increasing popularity of ductless mini-split AC systems have changed the face of home cooling.
 These revolutionary systems provide a feasible and incredibly efficient way to bring cooled, conditioned air to every room or zone in the house, even in an old, outdated building that lacks ductwork.
 For homeowners lacking ductwork, ductless AC provides all of the same benefits of central cooling without the need for extensive building renovations, and without radically altering indoor aesthetics.
 Best of all, ductless mini-split systems offer the added benefit of customized cooling.
-With these systems, different temperatures can be set in different zones of the home so that occupied rooms can be kept cool without wasting energy in rooms that are empty.
+With these systems, different temperatures can be set in different zones of the home so that occupied rooms can be kept cool without wasting energy in empty rooms.

 In this setup, an individual fan and evaporator are used to provide customized cooling to each zone or room.
 Thus, if someone in the living room is sweltering while someone down the hall is too cool, each person can adjust the local thermostat to reflect his or her needs.
 Only very minimal changes need to be made to the interior and exterior walls to accommodate this equipment.
 In fact, unlike a clunky, cumbersome window unit, you’ll hardly notice a ductless mini-split at all.

 Additional Benefits of Installing a Ductless Mini-Split in Your Older Home

 Choosing to update your older property with a ductless mini-split will provide both immediate and long-term benefits.
 These systems add tremendous value and appeal to dated properties.
 If you ever intend to put your house on the market, this is an addition that will help you attract qualified and motivated buyers in record time.
 The efficiency and overall efficacy of a ductless mini-split will also greatly increase the enjoyment that you’re able to get from your property right now.